NEW YEAR’S

 Hello, dear Krakow trainees!

-In the attachment you’ll have my response/ objectives related to the 7 areas of interest for 2007 (learning, environment, time management, etc.)
+In the attachment you’ll have my thoughts regarding 7 areas of interest for 2007 (learning, environment, time management, and four more you will read about below).

 The “assignment” I set upon myself and others was answering these questions: